mk-fg/incremetal-disk-compare-and-sync/README.rst

   - After completion, run ``sync`` or such to flush pending writes to disk, and rename ``hash-map-file.new`` to persistent place after that, atomically replacing earlier file.

-  Any interruption during this will at worst redo some copying from the old hash-map.
+  Interruption/restart during this will at worst redo some copying from the old hash-map.

 - Anything to do with multiple files/directories on a filesystem - works between single explicitly-specified src/dst paths directly, and that's it.